-Best Glamping near New City, NY
+Glamping near New City, NY

-Mountain Lakes Park houses distinctive yurt accommodations within a pristine setting in Westchester County, ideal for glamping enthusiasts seeking comfort in nature.
+Mountain Lakes Park houses distinctive yurt accommodations within a pristine setting in Westchester County, ideal for those seeking glamping campsites with comfort in nature.
 The park features several lakes for recreational activities and direct access to hiking trails from the campground, including one leading to Mount Bailey, the highest point in Westchester County.
 Moon Valley Campground offers unique geodesic dome structures with incredible views, providing an upscale glamping experience with modern amenities.
 Both locations combine the relaxation of outdoor living with comfortable accommodations that elevate the traditional camping experience.
 Fire pits accompany most sites, allowing for evening relaxation under the stars while enjoying more substantial protection from the elements than conventional tents.
 One visitor noted, "Mountain Lakes park is a great place to camp within driving distance from NYC with fun yurt rental options available."

 The glamping accommodations near New City remain accessible year-round, with most sites operating from April through October when weather conditions are optimal.
-Hiking enthusiasts appreciate the network of trails available directly from the campgrounds, with the Appalachian Trail accessible near Moon Valley.
+Hikers appreciate the network of trails available directly from the campgrounds, with the Appalachian Trail accessible near Moon Valley.
 Safari tents and yurts provide insulated shelter during cooler evenings while maintaining connection to the natural surroundings.
 According to a camper, "Moon Valley Campground is an awesome spot for those who want to camp in luxury, with their awesome dome structures.
 The campground is also near the Appalachian trail while still only about an hour from Manhattan!"
 Nearby attractions include lake activities, mountain viewpoints, and small towns with restaurants and shopping.
-Most glamping accommodations require reservations in advance, with many sites booking quickly during peak summer and fall foliage seasons.
+Most glamping campsites require reservations in advance, with many sites booking quickly during peak summer and fall foliage seasons.

-Best Glamping Sites Near New City, New York (29)
+Best Glamping Campgrounds near New City (29)

 1. West Point FMWR Round Pond Outdoor Recreation Area